Larry Dodge

 Lawrence Burnham Dodge (December 20, 1942 – July 17, 2012) was an American businessman and activist, who served as Chair of the Montana Libertarian Party.

-Background personal
+Early life

 Dodge was born in Oakland, California.
 Dodge had worked as a professional photographer for some time in his career.
 Prior to his political involvement in politics, he trained in sociology.
 He gained a Ph.D. from Brown University.
 Also he was a professor at the State University of New York at Plattsburgh.
 He was also professor at the University of Montana.

+Personal Life

 In 1990, he married long-time LP activist Honey Lanham who was from Texas.